-Aurizona construction is fully funded and full-scale construction is underway, with the target of pouring gold at Aurizona by the end of 2018.
+Aurizona construction is fully funded and full-scale construction is underway, with the target of achieving commercial production around the end of Q1-2019.
 Aurizona will be a low-cost open-pit gold mine, with average annual production estimated at 136,000 ounces per year.

 Aurizona is a past-producing gold mine with significant infrastructure remaining at site, resulting in a short construction timeline and low initial capital to build an 8,000 tpd plant to produce on average 136,000 ounces of gold per year.
 The Board of Directors’ approved construction budget of US$146 million includes all working capital and a 12% contingency, with life-of-mine sustaining capital estimated at US$51 million.